 - and the ability to engage or retain a defined audience.

-Since the advent of new regulations on gambling advertising, many online casinos have chosen TikTok to deploy viral, educational and ephemeral formats, while relying on YouTube to develop pedagogy, organize educational live events and reassure via long-form testimonials.
-This dual presence creates a continuum between rapid acquisition (via TikTok) and loyalty/ethics (via YouTube).
-To find out more, visit this detailed article.
+Since the rise of gambling advertising regulations, many online casinos are now choosing TikTok to deploy viral, educational, and ephemeral formats, while relying on YouTube to develop pedagogy, organize educational live broadcasts, and reassure customers through long-form testimonials.
+This dual presence allows for a continuum between rapid acquisition (via TikTok) and loyalty/ethics (via YouTube).
+To explore this topic further, see this detailed article.

-In the arena of advertising and influence, the complementary strengths of TikTok and YouTube make all the difference.
-The two platforms now offer a complete range of advertising formats and management tools to meet all budget thresholds and objectives.
-Used properly, these levers transform simple "buzz" into sustainable performance.
+In the advertising and influencer marketing arena, the complementary strengths of TikTok and YouTube make all the difference.
+Both platforms now offer a full range of advertising formats and management tools to meet all budgets and objectives.
+When used well, these levers transform simple buzz into sustainable performance.

-- TopView ads - aperture display, maximum visibility
+- TopView ads — display on opening, maximum visibility

 - In-feed advertising — ads integrated into the feed